8 Real Ale pubs

 About Long Melford

-It is not hard to understand where the "Long" prefix comes from a the settlement straggles along the main street for over a mile.
+It is not hard to see where the "Long" prefix comes from as the settlement straggles along the main street for over a mile.
 Packed with interesting houses and shops, it is believed to lie on a former Roman road.
 Melford Hall (National Trust) and Kentwell Hall both date from the mid-Tudor period.
 Kentwell Hall is home to annual historic reconstruction, where dress, industry, lifestyle and food are authentic to Tudor times.

-Apart from the later tower, the church was rebuilt in the 15th cent. using wealth generated from the wool and cloth industries.
+Apart from the later tower, the church was rebuilt in the 15th century using wealth generated from the wool and cloth industries.
 It is one of the most spectacular in East Anglia with period glass depicting members of the Clopton family from Kentwell Hall.
 The great green was formerly the site of an annual horse fair and still contains the remains of a village gaol.